Directions to Old Friends Farm for order pick-ups:

 593 South Pleasant Street, Amherst, MA 01002

-Be sure to follow the following directions (not just the street address),
+Be sure to follow the directions below (not just the street address),

 as our farm is set back from the road:

 From the center of Amherst, take 116 South (South Pleasant Street) 3/4 mile from the town green.
 Just past the Common School on the right you will see a white house at 593 South Pleasant St. Turn right into the driveway and continue straight up the hill (10 mph please!)
 As you go up the hill, you will pass a white house, a blue barn, a red metal building, all on the right, and a wooden barn within a fenced-in corral on your left.
 The road will briefly become paved again.
-Turn left before the crest of the hill towards the buildings and greenhouse.
+Turn left on the pavement towards the buildings and greenhouse (do not go up to the crest of the hill).
 Drive past the greenhouse and turn right.
 There is a silver walk-in cooler is facing the parking lot in the building attached to the greenhouse.
 Park as close as you can to the cooler.
 Your order will be on the shelf just inside the sliding door (or on a cart labeled with your name).

 *Please make sure the sliding door to the cooler is closed tightly before you leave.* Thank you!